How much do you know about pepper, aside from it being in one of the two shakers you’ll find on virtually any dining table?

 Most importantly, did you know that pepper is a powerhouse of health benefits?
 It’s loaded with minerals and vitamins, including iron, magnesium, and vitamins C and K. It contains an essential oil called piperine, boost the absorption of some nutrients.

-What’s more, pepper also helps absorb turmeric, which, if you’re taking a turmeric supplement like Earth Echo’s Turmeric + Ginger, can really boost the efficacy.
+What’s more, pepper also helps absorb turmeric, which, if you’re enjoying turmeric daily with a superfood blend like Golden Superfood Bliss, can really boost the efficacy.

 Still need more convincing that the health benefits of pepper are nothing to sneeze at?
 Here are even more reasons to sprinkle on pepper any chance you can get: